SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 {% include alert.html type="warning"
                       icon="warning"
                       header="Note"
-                      body="In order to use the `direct-authorization` operation, the servers and application involved in retrieving and transferring the credit card number from the payer to PayEx needs to be [PCI DSS][PCI-link] certified." %}
+                      body="In order to use the `direct-authorization` operation, the servers and application involved in retrieving and transferring the credit card number from the payer to PayEx needs to be [PCI DSS](https://www.pcisecuritystandards.org/) certified." %}

 {code-header}